vespa-engine/blog/_posts/2022-07-01-vespa-managed-vector-search.md

 - Vespa Cloud Auto-Scaling and pricing, optimizing the deployment cost by auto-scaling by resource usage
 - Interacting with Vespa Cloud - indexing your vector data and searching it at scale.

-A 768 dimensional vector dataset, with 5M data points, deployed in Vespa Cloud production region, with redundancy supports thousands of puts and queries per second concurrently for as low as $3.36 per hour.
+For only $3,36 per hour, your organization can store and search 5M 768 dimensional vectors, deployed in Vespa Cloud production zones with high availability, supporting thousands of inserts and queries per second.

-With this sample application, you have a great starting point for building next-generation AI-powered applications, such as:
+With this Vector search sample application, you have a great starting point for building next-generation AI-powered applications, such as:

 - [State-of-the-art text ranking](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/passage-ranking.md):
 Vector search with AI-powered representations built on NLP Transformer models for candidate retrieval.